BellowingMeadows/BellowingMeadows/README.md

 * [Free Formatter:](https://www.freeformatter.com/html-formatter.html) Used to help ensure code was consistently formatted across all pages.
 * [Github:](https://github.com/) Version control and storage of my code.
 * [Gitpod:](https://gitpod.io/) Development environment where all the code was written.
-* [Google Docs:](https://docs.google.com/) Used for note taking and was where most of my readme was initially written.
+* [Google Docs:](https://docs.google.com/) Used for note taking and was where much of my readme was initially written.
 * Google Desktop Developer Tools: Used for debugging and testing of responsiveness across several screen sizes.
 * Google Remote Developer Tools: Used after deployment for live debugging on mobile devices.
 * [Google Fonts:](https://fonts.google.com/) Provided my site with the 'Syne Mono' and 'JetBrains' fonts.